-ARS Restoration Services’ charitable giving focuses on the development, building and maintenance of strong communities where our business and individuals can thrive; and reflects the focus and interests of those within our business communities.
+ARS Restoration Specialists’ charitable giving focuses on the development, building and maintenance of strong communities where our business and individuals can thrive; and reflects the focus and interests of those within our business communities.

 To be considered for funding, an organization must be recognized by the IRS as a 501(c)3 nonprofit entity.
 Priority consideration will be given to organizations and activities in areas with an established ARS presence.

 In 2017, ARS launched a Donation Nomination program to broaden our support of other foundations whose mission is to help those less fortunate and in need.
 The charity is revealed and a $25,000 donation is presented at the company’s annual holiday party in December each year.
 ARS welcomes all those in our network and family to nominate a charity that you feel is worthy of this donation by contacting Kate Petrick at KPetrick@arsserv.com.
 All nominations must be submitted by October 31st.

 The following programs and activities are ineligible for consideration:

 - Religious organizations, except religiously-sponsored service organizations that otherwise meet all criteria and whose programs serve the general public without discrimination.